chaoge525/soafee_demo/documentation/overview.rst

   Directory that provides documentation for the ``meta-ewaol`` repository.

 **tools**:
-  Directory that provides tools that perform quality-assurance checks on the repository as well as tools and scripts to support EWAOL images builds.
+  Directory that provides tools that perform QA checks on the repository, as well as tools and scripts to support EWAOL image builds and documentation rendering.

 .. _readme_layer_dependencies: